AnyDesk on Android

 - Three-finger tap for middle-click

-To invoke a command, hold the keys ctrl+alt+shift at the same time and press one of the following keys:
+To invoke a command, open the keyboard settings in a session or hold the keys ctrl+alt+shift at the same time and press one of the following keys:

 |End||Android DPAD Center|